Trucking Business Plan Template

 Long-term goals are milestones you hope to reach.
 It may be the date when you expect to serve your 1000th customer or when you hope to reach $X in sales.
 Another example would be when you expect to hire your Xth employee or start a new location or service.

-When writing a trucking business plan, the management section’ outlines your management team, staff, resources, and how your business ownership is structured.
+The management team section in a business plan‘ outlines your management team, staff, resources, and how your trucking business ownership is structured.

 This part may be easily organized by dividing it into the following points: